Xentrk/x3mRouting/README.md

 7. The domain names collected will appear on the screen.
 They are also stored in the file you specified in the **/opt/var/log** directory for future reference.

 #### autoscan.sh Script
-**autoscan.sh** can be used to search for terms in **dnsmasq.log** and return the top level domain names when a match is found.
+**autoscan.sh** can be used to search for terms in **dnsmasq.log**.
 You can specify one or more search term by separating the search terms with a comma.

-The top level domain names the script returns can be specified when using the **dnsmasq** method.
+The **autoscan.sh** script will list the domain name query records for a website or streaming service found in **dnsmasq.log**. **autoscan.sh** will return a summary of the top level domain names in IPSET dnsmasq format followed by a list of the query records in Fully Qualified Domain Names (FQDN) format.
+Similarly, the script can also be used to display the dnsmasq reply records in FQDN format for those IPv4 addresses that were added to the IPSET list.

 ##### autoscan.sh Usage Notes

 Display query records